NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

   	d_srcA == W_dstE : W_valE; 	#Forware valE from write back
   	1 : d_rvalA; # Use the value read from the register file
 ];
+# The register IDs and values on the right of "==" are all forwarded from previous instructions.
 ```

 The HCL will be executed from the first case.
 If one case is taken, the following cases won't execute.
 If the `icode` is in `call, jXX`, `d_valA` will be assigned `D_valP`, which is the incremented PC.
 If the first operand is as same as the `e_dstE` in the previous instruction, for example, `0x00c: rrmovl	%edx, %eax` uses `%edx` which is the `e_dstE(%edx)` of the execute stage in `0x006: irmovl $3, %edx`. `d_srcA(%edx) == e_dstE(%edx)`, therefore, this case will be taken.